digiscot/digiscot-website/pages/milo-training-quickstart.md

 * Editing an organisation record and associating a location
 * How to access Salesforce online help and training

-You can use the same techniques to navigate around Milo and Start to explore the other deatures Milo has to offer.
+You can use the same techniques to navigate around Milo and start to explore the other features Milo has to offer.

-Remember - for more step by step advice, see the individual training modules. if you have any problems or get stuck, you can contact the Milo team at [milosupport@scvo.org.uk](mailto:milosupport@scvo.org.uk)
+Remember – for more step by step advice, see the individual training modules.
+If you have any problems or get stuck, you can contact the Milo team at [milosupport@scvo.org.uk](mailto:milosupport@scvo.org.uk)

 <a href="#top">Back to Top.</a>